Portsmouth, NH Police Remember 13 U.S. Troops Killed in Afghanistan

 Two of the officers in the video served with the branches of the military whose members were lost in the attack.

 The officer holding the Marine cover in the center was a Marine for nearly a decade.
 He was a member of MARSOC, the Marines' Special Operations Command.

 "He had a pretty significant history with the Marine corp," Tomdreault said.
 "The gentleman to his left also served in the Navy overseas during that time."

-Tomdreault, who is also Commander of the Portsmouth Police Honor Guard, said the video came together without a lot of pre-planning.
-When Tomdreault came on shift Saturday night the cruisers were already moved into position.
+Tondreault, who is also Commander of the Portsmouth Police Honor Guard, said the video came together without a lot of pre-planning.
+When Tondreault came on shift Saturday night the cruisers were already moved into position.

 Josh Denton, commander of Portsmouth VFW Post 168 who served in Iraq was appreciative of the tribute.